Jaguar recovery plan envisions sprawling habitat areas

 TUCSON, Ariz.
 (AP) — A plan by wildlife officials to bolster the endangered jaguar population in the U.S. Southwest and Mexico by establishing two sprawling habitat areas drew criticism Wednesday from environmental groups.

-The final draft of the recovery plan for the large cats was released by the U.S. Fish and Wildlife Service.
+The final recovery plan for the large cats was released by the U.S. Fish and Wildlife Service.

 It calls for one habitat area from western Mexico into southern Arizona and southwest New Mexico.
 The other would stretch from eastern Mexico to northern Argentina.